ufs-community/ufs-srweather-app/docs/UsersGuide/source/TinkeringWWflowDetails/DefineWorkflow.rst

        task_*:
        metatask_*:

-In addition to the structured YAML itself, the SRW App enables additional functionality in defining a YAML file.
-Often, PyYAML features are introduced and documented `here <https://pyyaml.org/wiki/PyYAMLDocumentation>`__.
-In the above example, the ``!startstopfreq`` is an example of a PyYAML constructor.
-Supported constructors will be outlined :ref:`below <YAMLconstructors>`.
-There are also examples of using PyYAML anchors and aliases in the definition of groups of tasks in the SRW App.
-Please see `this documentation <https://pyyaml.org/wiki/PyYAMLDocumentation>`__ for the behavior of PyYAML anchors and aliases.

-The use of Jinja2 templates inside the values of entries allows for the reference to other keys, mathematical operations, Jinja2 control structures, and the use of user-defined filters.
-Here, the ``include`` filter in the ``taskgroups`` entry is a user-defined filter.
-The supported filters are described in a section :ref:`below <J2filters>`.

 Under the Rocoto section, several subentries are required.
 They are described here using similar language as in the Rocoto documentation.

 ``attrs``: Any of the attributes to the ``workflow`` tag in Rocoto.
 This is meant to contain a nested dictionary defining any of the Rocoto-supported attributes, where the key is the name of the attribute, and the value is what Rocoto expects.

-``cycledefs``: A dictionary with each key defining a group name for a ``cycledef`` tag, where the key’s value is a list of acceptable ``cycledef`` formatted strings.
+``cycledefs``: A dictionary in which each key defines a group name for a ``cycledef`` tag; the key’s value is a list of acceptable ``cycledef`` formatted strings.
 The PyYAML constructor ``!startstopfreq`` has been included here to help with the automated construction of a tag of that nature.
 The preferred option for the SRW App is to use the “start, stop, step” method.

-``entities``: A dictionary with each key defining the name of a Rocoto entity and its value.
-These variables are referenceable throughout the workflow with the ‘&foo;’ notation.
+``entities``: A dictionary in which each key defines the name of a Rocoto entity and its value.
+These variables are referenceable throughout the workflow with the ``&foo;`` notation.

 ``log``: The path to the log file.
 This corresponds to the ``<log>`` tag.

 ``tasks``: This section is where the defined tasks and metatasks are created.
 This is the main portion of the workflow that will most commonly differ from experiment to experiment with different configurations.

+In addition to the structured YAML itself, the SRW App enables additional functionality when defining a YAML file.
+Often, PyYAML features are introduced and documented `here <https://pyyaml.org/wiki/PyYAMLDocumentation>`__.
+In the above example, the ``!startstopfreq`` is an example of a PyYAML constructor.
+Supported constructors will be outlined :ref:`below <YAMLconstructors>`.
+There are also examples of using PyYAML anchors and aliases in the definition of groups of tasks in the SRW App.
+Please see `this documentation <https://pyyaml.org/wiki/PyYAMLDocumentation>`__ for the behavior of PyYAML anchors and aliases.

+The use of Jinja2 templates inside the values of entries allows for the reference to other keys, mathematical operations, Jinja2 control structures, and the use of user-defined filters.
+Here, the ``include`` filter in the ``taskgroups`` entry is a user-defined filter.
+The supported filters are described in a section :ref:`below <J2filters>`.

 .. _tasks: